4 Bible Food Groups1. Trees - edible yield is bearing seeds.

 Plan your larger meal when the activities of the day are still ahead of you and your smaller meal toward the end of the day.
 Never skip breakfast.
 The purpose of food is to provide energy to prosper and flourish in the work of our hands and mind.
 Breakfast truly is the most important meal of the day.

 It is normal to feel sleepy after a meal because the digestion process is taxing on our life forces.
 Try to resist napping.
-Take a brisk walk or engage in routine exercise after meals.
-This also aids digestion.
+Take a brisk walk or engage in routine exercise after meals, which also aids digestion.

 Eat at least one meal at the table with your family or loved ones.
-Keep the atmosphere pleasant, positive and joyful.
-This may not be the best time to discuss bills for example.
+Keep the atmosphere pleasant, positive, and joyful.
+Dinner hour is not the best time to discuss bills, for example.
 Of course, give thanks together and ask God's blessing for the foods you eat because herein lies the greatest dietary supplement known to man.

 You are therefore to make a distinction between the clean animal and the unclean, and between the unclean bird and the clean; and you shall not make yourselves detestable by animal or by bird or by anything that creeps on the ground, which I have separated for you as unclean.